Family says two American brothers, 18 and 20, detained in Israeli raid in Gaza

 Other U.S. green-card holders and close relatives of the citizens and permanent residents also are still struggling and unable to leave, despite U.S. requests they be allowed to exit, according to their American families and advocates.

-Cousin Yasmeen Elagha, a law student at Northwestern University, said Israeli forces entered the family home in the town of al-Masawi, near Khan Younis, around 5 a.m.
+Cousin Yasmeen Elagha, a law student at Northwestern University, said Israeli forces entered the family home in the town of al-Mawasi, near Khan Younis, around 5 a.m.
 Gaza time Thursday.

 The soldiers tied up and blindfolded the women and children in the family, and placed them outside the home, the cousin said.